NVIDIA/cccl/README.md

 Other build systems should work, but we only test CMake.
 We welcome contributions that would simplify the process of integrating CCCL into other build systems.

-## Platform Support and Testing
+## Platform Support

 In general, CCCL should work everywhere the CUDA Toolkit is supported.
 However, it is impossible for us to test every combination of compiler, CUDA Toolkit, and operating system.

 ### CUDA Toolkit Compatibility

-We are always adding new features and improving performance to make CCCL better.
+The CCCL team is committed to providing new features, enhancements, and performance improvements.
-Therefore, our goal is to empower users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the latest version of CCCL, even if they are using an older version of the CUDA Toolkit.
+As such, we encourage our users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the latest version of CCCL.
+This applies even if you're using an older version of the CUDA Toolkit.

-It is impossible for us to support every version of the CUDA Toolkit, so we have adopted a policy of supporting the current and prior major version series.
+While we want to support as many users as possible, it is unfeasible for us to support every CUDA Toolkit release, therefore our policy is to always support two major version series: the current and preceding.

-Today, that means we support the following versions of the CUDA Toolkit:
+Today, we support the following CUDA Toolkit versions:
 - CUDA 11.x (11.1 - 11.8)
 - CUDA 12.x (12.0+)

 Unless otherwise specified, for a given minor version, we only support the latest patch release of that version.
 For example, CUDA 11.4.4 is supported, but CUDA 11.4.3 is not.

 When a new major version of the CUDA Toolkit is released, we will drop support for the oldest version.
-For example, when CUDA 13.x is released, we will drop support for CUDA 11.x.
+For example, when CUDA 13.0 is released, we will drop support for CUDA 11.x.

+Please note that this policy doesn't imply that all CCCL features will be compatible with older CUDA Toolkit versions.
+While we strive to ensure backward compatibility as much as possible, some new CCCL features might rely on new CUDA Toolkit features, and therefore would be incompatible with older versions.

+However, you can generally expect if a CCCL feature worked with its corresponding CUDA Toolkit release, it should continue to work with newer CCCL versions.
+Exceptions to this might occur if a future CUDA Toolkit discontinues support for a feature relied upon by a CCCL feature.

-**Important Note:** We support bringing a newer version of CCCL to an older version of the CUDA Toolkit, but not the other way around.
+**Important Note:** Our compatibility policy allows for the use of a newer CCCL version with an older CUDA Toolkit, but not vice versa.
 For example, if CUDA 12.3 was released with CCCL 2.2, we would not support using CCCL 2.1 with CUDA 12.3.
-This is because parts of the CUDA Toolkit depend on CCCL, so we cannot guarantee that an older version of CCCL will work with a newer version of the CUDA Toolkit.
+This is because certain components of the CUDA Toolkit depend on CCCL, so an older CCCL version might lack essential features required by a newer CUDA Toolkit version.

 ### C++ Dialects
-- C++11 (Deprecated)
+- C++11 (Deprecated in Thrust/CUB)
-- C++14 (Deprecated)
+- C++14 (Deprecated in Thrust/CUB)
 - C++17
 - C++20